amdjubair/depression-detection-and-analysis-/README.md

 # depression-detection-and-analysis-
-a machine learning based project that can detect depressed data from social networking site.
+a machine learning based project that can detect depressed data from social network posts.